 - US EPA: Unified Air Toxics WebSite Health Effects Notebook for Hazardous Air Pollutants.
 Fact sheets and additional information on effects on human health of substances that are defined as hazardous by the 1990 amendments of the Clean Air Act.

 - California Air Resources Board Air Toxics Program.
-General Information on state’s air toxics program.
+Information about AB 2588, toxics monitoring data, news, ATCMs, and more.

 - California Air Resources Board Consolidated Table of OEHHA/ARB Approved Risk Assessment Values.
-Look-up table of all cancer potency values and noncancer acute, 8-hour, and chronic Reference Exposure Levels (RELs) that are available for use in the AB 2588 Air Toxics “Hot Spots” Program.
+Table of all cancer potency values and noncancer acute, 8-hour, and chronic Reference Exposure Levels (RELs) that are available for use in the AB 2588 Air Toxics “Hot Spots” Program.

 - Office of Environmental Health Hazard Assessment.
 OEHHA is responsible for conducting health risk assessments of chemical contaminants in air and developing risk assessment guidance.